 24/10/2024

 The deadline was less than a day away.
 It was around four in the morning and I had wrestled with at least four different problems for hours when the system started to behave in yet another stupid inexplicable way.
-I was almost ready to throw my laptop out the window and hand in my resignation, but I pulled myself together, made another batch of coffee, and fired up eFreeT.
+I was almost ready to throw my laptop out the window and hand in my notice, but I pulled myself together, made another batch of coffee, and fired up eFreeT.

 eFreeT: Hi Melody!
 What can I help you with?